 on a day-to-day basis.
 A peak flow meter allows you to measure your

-peak expiratory flow (PEF).
+(PEF).
 PEF measures how fast you

 can exhale using the greatest effort.
 A home spirometer allows you to measure your forced expiratory volume at 1 second (FEV1).
 Results from these tests can be compared to